zvigrinberg/redhat-dependency-analytics-plugin/README.md

  This feature enable you to use python on different agent ( for example, container image of python containing the desired python version), install the input requirements.txt using pip in the container image, and then invoke `pip freeze --all` and `pip show [List_Of_Packages]`, and save the output of these to a workspace files, And then set the above variables with these output after encoding them using base64 encoding.

-Example Pipeline With proper usage:
+Example pipeline with proper usage:

 ```yaml
 node {